-Our partners use two different drug checking technologies to test the components in your drug samples: Fourier-Transform Infrared spectrometer (FTIR) and test strips.
-Some locations use a combination of FTIR and test strips and others use only test strips.
+Our partners use two different drug checking technologies to test the components in your drug samples: Fourier-transform infrared (FTIR) spectrometers and test strips.
 Check out our Drug Checking Sites page for details.

 FTIR spectrometers are a well-known technique for chemical analysis and are commonly used in forensic chemistry and the pharmaceutical industry.
-It can determine up to five components in your sample, including cuts or buffs that have been added to your drugs.
-The detection limit of the FTIR is about 5%, which means that substances that are in trace amounts may not be detected.
-For this reason, we pair the FTIR analysis with fentanyl and other test strips.
-FTIR spectroscopy works by shining light at a sample and measuring how that light is absorbed.
+These spectrometers can determine up to 6 components in your sample, including cuts or buffs that have been added to your drugs.
+The detection limit of the FTIR is about 5%, which means that substances that are in very small amounts may not be detected.
+For this reason, we pair the FTIR analysis with fentanyl and benzodiazepine test strips which are more sensitive to the target compound.
+FTIR spectroscopy works by shining infrared light at a sample and measuring how that light is absorbed.
 Drugs and cutting agents have unique absorption patterns that are then identifiable by a trained technician.
-It is important to remember though, that there are drugs that can be toxic well below the 5% detection limit.
+It is important to remember that there are drugs that can be toxic well below the 5% detection limit.

 Fentanyl Test Strips

-Fentanyl immunoassay strips (test strips) are used to determine the presence or absence of fentanyl in a sample of drugs.
+Fentanyl immunoassay strips (test strips) are used to determine the presence of fentanyl in a drug sample.
 The fentanyl test strips are very sensitive to fentanyl and some additional fentanyl analogues.
-Fentanyl test strips cannot tell you how much (quantity) of fentanyl or some analogues are in your drugs and may not be able to detect all fentanyl analogues.
+However, test strips cannot tell you how much fentanyl is in your drugs and may not be able to detect all fentanyl analogues.

 Benzodiazepine Test Strips

-Benzo test strips are used to determine the presence of benzodiazepines in a sample of drugs.
-The benzo test strips are sensitive to a variety of benzo analogues.
-Like the fentanyl test strips, they cannot tell you the quantity of benzos in a sample and have been known to have a faint line so may need more time to develop.
+Benzodiazepine (benzo) test strips are used to determine the presence of benzodiazepines in a drug sample.
+The benzodiazepine test strips are sensitive to a number of analogues, but not all.
+Like the fentanyl test strips, these test strips cannot tell you the quantity of benzodiazepines in a sample.
+Benzodiazepines can contribute to or complicate opioid overdoses even when present in small amounts.